joel-joseph28/design-compass/README.md

 └── README.md
 ```

 The `app` folder contains all the Next.js code for the Design Compass platform.
 The `data` folder is dedicated to storing unprocessed data, making it easier for non-technical contributors to add valuable content to the project.
+The `json-generator` submodule is a tool for generating JSON data easily, so that non-technical contributors can add data to the project.
+The `worker` folder contains the code for a Cloudflare Worker that uploads data to R2.

 ## How to Contribute